The 8 Best Cameras for Live Streaming

 One of the critical advantages of this camera is the fully articulated rear LCD touchscreen.
 This allows you to turn the LCD screen facing you giving you the ability to see exactly how accurate the framing is without having to do guesswork.
 Comes in handy when you are basically a one man recording crew.

-If you want to start with a DSLR, the Rebel SL2 has just what you need without asking for a ridiculous price, so it is perfect for starters that are looking for a DSLR.
+If you want to start with a DSLR, the Rebel SL3 has just what you need without asking for a ridiculous price, so it is perfect for starters that are looking for a DSLR.

-However, for this price you could get a mirrorless camera like the Panasonic G7 with a slightly smaller sensor, but that can record in 4k.
+For a cheaper price, you could get a mirrorless camera like the Panasonic G7 with a slightly smaller sensor, but that can record in 4k.